 Most of the Company's project subsidiaries enter into interest rate swaps, intended to hedge the risks associated with interest rates on non-recourse project level debt.
-See Note 9, Long-Term Debt, to the Company's audited consolidated financial statements for the year ended December 31, 2014, included in the Company's Prospectus dated June 22, 2015.
-See Note 8, Long-term Debt, to this Form 10-Q for more information about interest rate swaps of the Company's project subsidiaries.
+See Note 9, Long-Tem Debt, to the Company's audited consolidated financial statements included in the Company's 2014 Form 10-K, and Note 8, Long-term Debt, to this Form 10-Q for more information about interest rate swaps of the Company's project subsidiaries.